Congressional District # 17

 OU 2, Multi-media: OU 2 will address any contaminated media associated with the site and the materials left on-site from the interim remedial action.

 Currently U.S. EPA and Illinois EPA are conducting further investigations to supplement the draft Remedial Investigation/Feasibility Study (RI/FS) for OU 2.
 The RI and FS reports are now complete and can be viewed at the Hillsboro Public Library.
 A Public meeting was held on June 14 to present the cleanup plan to the community and recieve comments from the community about the plan.
 The Record of Decision for OU 2 was signed on September 6, 2012.
-The remedial design in currently underway and is expected to be complete by the summer of 2013.
+The remedial design in currently underway and is expected to be complete by the March of 2014.

 Meetings were conducted in the community at the outset of the remedial investigation.
 Meetings with local officials have been ongoing throughout the process, keeping them apprised of site developments.